RawnKamado/Yolo-web-app/README.md

 <<<<<<< HEAD
-# My Project
+# BaoQuoc Project

 ## Description
-This project is used to ...
+This project is yolo web app, use for detecting objects

 ## Installation